Voice Agent

 ```

-POST /voice-agent/create_outbound_call
+POST /agent/create_outbound_call

 Authorization: Bearer <api_key>